BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Omomayorwah/README.md

 Use Descriptive, Not Generic, Headings.
 Make Headings Scannable.
 Be Consistent in Formatting & Style.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+Begin with an introductory paragraph that tells readers the purpose of your software and its major benefits.
+Give them a summary of the information you will include in your ReadMe using clearly defined sections.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+The use of objectives and scope are essential in a technical document to clearly define the purpose and boundaries of the document.
+They provide readers with a roadmap of what to expect, helping them understand the document's goals and ensuring that the content remains focused and relevant to the intended audience.